Biology 112 – Maupin

 Online Reference Sources

-The library subscribes to some online reference sources, including the following general reference books and subject-specific books.
-When accessing these resources off campus, you’ll be prompted for your pipeline username and password.
+When accessing this database from off campus, you’ll be prompted for your pipeline username and password.

 - Credo Reference Contains the full text of over 600 encyclopedias, dictionaries, and other reference books covering all major subject areas.